Rob1Ham/miniscript-templates/mint-006.md

 This vault is very similar to [mint-005.md](mint-005.md).
 The difference is the sequential order of the 3rd and 4th "layers", where the Principal is able to unilaterally move funds prior to the recovery layer.
 This is done for users who wish to make sure that funds will require the Principal to sign before the Primary Agent and Secondary Agent are able to move funds unilaterally.
 The recovery layer still exists to provide support to recover funds in the event the Principal has lost access to their keys.

+**Key differences from MINT-005:** First, the layer ordering is changed — the Sovereign Recovery Path (Recovery Keys only) comes *before* the Emergency Recovery Path (Primary Agent + Secondary Agent), meaning the Principal can unilaterally move funds before the agents gain the ability to recover without the Principal.
+Second, the Primary Agent Keys (PAKs) are listed as Key Set 1 and the Principal Keys (PKs) as Key Set 2 in the summary table and layer diagrams, which is the reverse of MINT-005's column ordering.
+Together, these changes result in a different miniscript output descriptor.

 ### More on Timelock Values